Restorative practice is a way of being, it is an approach, a practice which is grounded in relationships.

-Nokomis students need 5 benches for an outdoor classroom and circle space.
+Donars helped Nokomis students receive 5 benches for an outdoor classroom and circle space.
 Our students have a beautiful garden in the center of our school with a beautiful circle in the center.
-We are purchasing 5 weather-resistant plastic benches for classrooms to sit in circle while enjoying the beauty of nature.
-Our diverse students on the East Side of Saint Paul will have a place to build relationships and learn from each other!
+These 5 weather-resistant plastic benches provide classrooms the opportunity to sit in circle while enjoying the beauty of nature.

 We are grateful for all the support that has allowes us to create this space.